MohammedAwadEleash/ASP.NETWebAPISurveyBasketApp/README.md

 - **Database:** SQL Server
 -  **LINQ:** Used for querying and manipulating data efficiently.
 - ✅ **SOLID Principles:** some of SOLID Principles  such as the single responsibility principle , Dependency Inversion Principle
-- **Patterns:**
+-
+### Design Patterns & Architecture

-- ✅**Service Layer Pattern**
+- ✅ **Service Layer Pattern**
-  The service layer encapsulates the core business logic and is invoked by controllers (API) to perform operations.
-This separation improves code maintainability, reusability, and testability while allowing controllers to remain focused on managing HTTP requests and responses.
+  The service layer encapsulates the core business logic, invoked by controllers (API) for performing operations.
+This separation improves maintainability, reusability, and testability, while allowing controllers to focus solely on handling HTTP requests and responses.

 - ✅ **Dependency Injection (DI)**
-  Leverages DI to manage system dependencies, promoting loose coupling between components, which facilitates easier maintenance and enhances the extensibility of the system.
+  DI is leveraged to manage system dependencies, promoting loose coupling between components, improving maintainability, and allowing easier extensibility of the system.
- ---
 - **Authentication & Authorization:** ASP.NET Core Identity
 - **Logging:** Serilog (used for logging errors and exceptions)